-The Wall Street Journal article referenced above was excerpted from author Elizabeth Svoboda’s book What Makes a Hero?
+The Wall Street Journal article referenced was excerpted from author Elizabeth Svoboda’s book What Makes a Hero?
 The Surprising Science of Selflessness.
-The article opens with, “Contrary to conventional wisdom that humans are essentially selfish, scientists are finding that the brain is built for generosity…New research shows that not only do humans have a generosity gene, but there’s a biological basis for why giving feels good…”
+The article opens: “Contrary to conventional wisdom that humans are essentially selfish, scientists are finding that the brain is built for generosity…New research shows that not only do humans have a generosity gene, but there’s a biological basis for why giving feels good…”

 “Using tools like fMRI [which reveals blood flow in the brain], scientists are identifying the precise circuits within the brain that control these nurturing social impulses.
 Where once there was only speculation about the origins of the human desire to help others, a body of data is starting to fill the gap, revealing key workings of the biological hardware that makes altruism possible.
 This represents a new scientific frontier…”